xgbuils/iterum/doc/introduction.md

 }
 ```

-Iterables can use [for...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
+Any object that implements the Iterable interface can use [for...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) statement and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
 For example:

 ``` javascript
 [...obj] // returns [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]